-The experienced medical malpractice attorneys of Plevin & Gallucci will ensure the best possible result for you and your family and hold the medical community accountable for errors that are a result of negligence.
+The experienced Ohio medical malpractice attorneys of Plevin & Gallucci work diligently to achieve the best possible result for you and your family and hold the medical community accountable for errors that are a result of negligence.
+Contact a medical malpractice attorney at our offices in Cleveland, Columbus, or Waverly to receive a free consultation about your case today.

-In some cases, mistakes are just that — errors that are unavoidable.
+In some cases, mistakes are just that — unavoidable errors.
 But in other cases, mistakes are the result of “negligence.”
 That means that your doctor or other care provider failed to take reasonable measures to ensure your safety.
 And that’s a key element of medical malpractice.

 In addition to proving that your doctor or care provider was negligent, you’ll need to show that: